Pinball Machine Buying Guide

 Cleaning your pinball machine

-If you play your game very much, eventually you’re going to need to clean it.
-If your game has been made in the past 25 years, the cleaning product of choice is Novus 2.
+If you play your game very much, eventually you’re going to need to clean it. the cleaning product of choice is Novus 2.
 Most people have never heard of it, but it’s pretty popular in some niches.
+It’s mainly good on games made after 1990.
+This is due to the fact that they didn’t start clearcoating the playfields till then.
 A good place to buy it would be like through my Amazon affliate here:

 It works really good on playfields and plastics, even cabinets.
 However, you have to be careful on playfields before 1990, it can accidentally remove paint from the playfield.
 On playfields made earlier on, some people use mill-wax, some just use Novus 2, some use magic eraser, etc. I personally use a combination of Novus 2 and magic eraser on older playfields, it seems to work decently well.